We’ve already reviewed Freshdesk by Freshworks, a web-based ticketing solution that has many satisfied customers.

-If you want to try out Freshservice, there is a free 21-day long trial (opens in new tab) available to download.
+If you want to try out Freshservice, there is a free 21-day trial available to download.

 The licensing model is very similar to Freshdesk, in that there are paid tiers that offer different levels of functionality, that can be paid for monthly or on yearly contracts.

 The Freshservice tiers are Blossom, Garden, Estate and Forest, and they range from $19 per month per agent to $99 if billed yearly.